ryan-roemer/backbone-testing/README.md

 * **[Mocha-PhantomJS][mocha-phantom]**: `3.1.0` (*2.0.3*) (*Note*: v3.x.x+
   requires PhantomJS v1.9.1 or higher).

-### Mocha Version Note
+### Notes

-The current Mocha versions 1.10.0 and above are incompatible with the Mocha-PhantomJS automation tool.
-You can watch this issue on GitHub in the following tickets for both projects:
+#### Mocha-PhantomJS and PhantomJS

+As of v3.x.x and higher, Mocha-PhantomJS requires PhantomJS v1.9.1 or higher.

+#### Mocha-PhantomJS and Mocha Compatibility

+Mocha version 1.10.0 and 1.11.0 introduced incompatibilities with Mocha-PhantomJS.
+Modern versions of both libraries are now compatible, e.g., Mocha v1.12.0+ and Mocha-PhantomJS v3.1.0+.

+For this historically minded, the evolution of this issue is documented in the following tickets:

 * [Mocha #770](https://github.com/visionmedia/mocha/issues/770)
 * [Mocha-PhantomJS #58](https://github.com/metaskills/mocha-phantomjs/issues/58)

-In the meantime, if you do **not** use Mocha-PhantomJS, you should feel free to upgrade to Mocha v1.10.0+.
+"Backbone.js Testing" shipped with Mocha v1.9.0 and Mocha-PhantomJS v2.0.3 to avoid the issue.

 ## Licenses
 All code not otherwise specified is Copyright 2013 Ryan Roemer.